 Information about legal entities, including companies and other organisations, anonymous, de-identified or encrypted information is not personal information.

 In this policy, the term Personal Information will refer collectively to Personal Information and Sensitive Information, unless otherwise specified.

 Health information means information or an opinion that can be linked to an individual, whether living or deceased, that is about their physical, mental or psychological health; disability status; expressed wishes about the future provision of health services to him or her; a health service that has been provided; or a health service that will be provided.

 What is not Personal Information?

-Information about legal entities (e.g.companies, organisations) or information contained in generally available publications is not Personal Information.
-Publications which are generally available include magazines, books, newspaper articles, annual reports and the Victorian Government Gazette.
+Information about legal entities (e.g. companies, organisations), anonymous, de-identified, encrypted or information contained in generally available publications is not Personal Information as defined in this Policy and the Privacy and Data Protection Act 2014.
+Publications which are generally available include magazines, books, newspaper articles, annual reports, internet and the Victorian Government Gazette.

 PTV will only collect Personal Information or Health Information from an individual if it is necessary for the provision of services to that individual, or to carry out PTV’s functions.
 PTV will always take reasonable steps to collect Personal Information or Health Information directly from the individual the information concerns.